See No Evil, Speak No Evil

 "You owe me a slice of strawberry cake."

-Pushing herself off the wall, Mai strolled back into the shop and made her way back towards the table that she was sitting at earlier.
-"Hey guys something just came up so I'm going to have to bail out a little early today, sorry!"
+Pushing herself off the window, Mai strolled back into the shop and made her way towards the table that she was sitting at earlier.
+"Hey guys, something just came up so I'm going to have to bail out a little early today, sorry!"
 Mai sheepishly explained while scratching the back of her head.

-Mai quickly stuck her hands on her hips out of irritation, "How many times do I have to tell you guys, there is no secret boyfriend!
-Me and Kenshin are just friends."
+Mai quickly stuck her hands on her hips in irritation.
+"How many times do I have to tell you guys, there is no secret boyfriend!
+Kenshin and I are just friends!"

-"Aha!", stated Keiko pointing a finger at her friend, "So it really is a guy that you keep sneaking off to see!"
+"Aha!"
+Keiko exclaimed, pointing a finger at her friend, "So it really is a guy that you keep sneaking off to see!"

-At this point the three girls had already huddle together and begun formulating their own ideas as to why she was keeping her "relationship" with this Kenshin a secret.
+At this point, the three girls had already huddled together and begun formulating their own ideas as to why she was keeping her "relationship" with this Kenshin a secret.

 "Maybe he's some gangster and being seen with him could put her in danger with a rival gang!"
 Keiko hypothesized.

-"Hey you don't think that he's married and they're having some sort of affair...do you?" asked Kuroda.
+"Hey, you don't think that he's married and they're having some sort of affair...do you?"
+Kuroda warily asked.